amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 5×NTSC     40:27 or Original depending on title
 ```

-Generally, if you leave it on the default setting (40:27), most Amiga games will appear in the correct aspect ratio.
+Generally, if you leave it on the default setting (40:27), most popular Amiga games will appear in the correct aspect ratio.

 Again, make sure to add the Minimig core overrides in MiSTer.ini as specified in the setup section to enjoy the best HDMI output possible, and make sure you have set MiSTer to output in 1080p resolution.

 ## CPU performance notes

-The D-Cache option is essentially a turbo switch for the CPU, making it perform on par with a Motorola 68030 at 50MHz in many benchmarks.
-Unfortunately, running with it enabled introduces lots of subtle glitches in many (mostly older) games and demos, so it's recommended is to leave it off as default.
+The D-Cache option is essentially a turbo switch for the CPU, making it perform on par with an accelerated Amiga with a Motorola 68030 CPU at 50MHz in many benchmarks.
+Unfortunately, running with it enabled introduces lots of subtle glitches in many (mostly older) games and demos, so it's recommended is to leave it *OFF* by default.

-On the other hand some titles, mostly 3D polygon games and demos, will benefit greatly from the CPU boost D-Cache offers.
+On the other hand, some titles -- mostly 3D polygon games and demos -- will benefit greatly from the CPU boost D-Cache offers.
 So it's an option worth experimenting with on a case by case basis.

-Note that the glitches introduced with D-Cache on can sometimes clear up by turning it off while Minimig is running.
+Note that the glitches introduced with D-Cache on can sometimes clear up by turning it off while the Amiga core is running.
 Other times they seem to stick until reboot.
 The latter behavior is the case with, for example, Turrican II and Grand Monster Slam (and many less significant titles).

 The CPU D-Cache option is available in `OSD -> System`.